NXXR/HCU-project/docs/ProjectReports/MonthlyReports/MayMonthlyReport.md

 upon deviation.
 This way the network learned to navigate locally based on the target direction vector.

 ##### [Taskonomy: Disentangling Task Transfer Learning](https://arxiv.org/abs/1804.08328)
+Taskonomy is a meta-learning project that seeks to find the complex mapping between different tasks.
+This way relationships between learning tasks can be used to avoid minute and expensive isolated training.
+Additionally, the successively more abstract representations can be used for multiple related outputs.
+Based on source and target tasks a hypergraph in created to visualize task learning transferability, which can be used to estimate an optimal transfer policy.